chevereto/v3-docs/setup/system/environment.md

 To pass settings to Chevereto is recommended to use system level environment variables so it entirely depends on how you run the PHP process.

 ::: tip Settings file
-If you can't use environment variables in your setup you can use the [settings file](settings-file.md) to configure the Chevereto variables.
+If is not possible to use environment variables you can use the [settings file](../server/settings-file.md) to configure the Chevereto variables.
 :::

 ### Apache HTTP Web Server (PHP module)